Tapac/exposed-wiki/DAO.md

 ```kotlin
 movie.name = "Episode VIII – The Last Jedi"
 ```
-* Note: Exposed doesn't make an immediate update when you set a new value for Entity, it just store it on the inner map.
-"Flushing" values to the database occurs at the end of the transaction or before next "select *" from the database.
+* Note: Exposed doesn't make an immediate update when you set a new value for Entity, it just stores it on the inner map.
+"Flushing" values to the database occurs at the end of the transaction or before next `select *` from the database.
 ### Delete
 ```kotlin
 movie.delete()